phuihock/ifttt-twitter-webhook/README.md

 - Parses Twitter post data in the expected JSON format
 - Saves tweet data to a local SQLite3 database
 - Parses and stores the CreatedAt field as a datetime object
-- Loads initial data from CSV file if database doesn't exist
 - Retrieves tweets sorted by createdAt timestamp (newest first)
 - Logs incoming payloads to a separate debug file for troubleshooting
 - Optional signature verification for security